 The pension was an older one that was more beneficial to tenured employees, so the lump sum amount was only around $250,000.
 I say “only” because assuming no growth on the dollar amount, then the client would have completely exhausted his pension in just under 7 years right before he turned 62.

 What made it crystal clear was that the client has had a 401(k) with the same employer for just over $200,000 and had a sufficient emergency fund plus minimal debt.
 On top of that, they had 3 kids to whom they desired to pass an inheritance.
 Believing that they would never outlive their retirement nest egg, it may make complete sense to roll over the pension into an IRA.

 Even if you plan to continue to work, you can elect to roll over your pension amount into an IRA.
-Your pension will then to continue to accrue with your employer and you have complete control of your money outside of your employer’s hands.
+Your pension will then continue to accrue with your employer, and you have complete control of your money outside of your employer’s hands.
 This also works with 401(k) plans as well.

 Deciding on the fate of your pension is a very important decision.
 Review your options more than once and seek counsel from different parties.
 I suggest meeting with a Certified Financial Planner and a CPA to help decide which option is best for you.